 Customised foot orthotics are like prescription glasses and are only affective while you are wearing them.
 However foot posture may improve with continual wear of your foot orthotics, which can last anywhere from 6 months to 5 years.
 This is why is it important to have your devices assessed by a podiatrist every 6-12 months.

 There are three different types of material that are commonly used by podiatrist in the manufacturer of customised foot orthotics.
 The softer devises are made from EVA (Ethylvinylacetate) material and the firmer devices are polypropylene and carbon fibre.
-These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level and age.
+These materials differ in properties and will be prescribed depending on your symptoms, foot type, activity level, footwear and age.

-Children can wear foot orthotics, but the age at which they should wear them is debatable and very much patient based.
+Children can wear foot orthotics, but the age at which they should wear is very much patient based.
 A simple wedge, exercises and monitoring may be all that is necessary.
 If you are concerned with the appearance of your children’s feet or their walking pattern it is best to get them assessed as young as possible to ensure normal development.